 Current research at ReMind UK

-We are delivering a range of clinical trials and non-drug studies to test treatments and improve outcomes for people affected by dementia and other conditions
+We are delivering a range of clinical trials and non-drug studies to test treatments and improve outcomes for people affected by dementia and other conditions.

-Alzheimer's disease research
+Alzheimer's disease reseach

 MSD Trial in Early Alzheimer’s